Christian influences on the Islamic world: Hispania (Al-Andalus)

 Reinhardt Dozy observed that many Muslim scientists in Al-Andalus, such as the physician Arib Ibn Said, came from formerly Christian families or were outright converts.

 According to Ibn Khaldun, the famous classic Arabic poetic form called muwassaha (or Moachaha) was invented in the ninth century by a poet of Christian dhimmi ancestry named Muccadam de Cabra.
 And the popular poetry of the Christian dhimmis, in Mozarabic Romance became part of this muwassaha in the jarchas (verses found at the end of the muwassahas).
 Some of these jarchas are in Mozarabic Romance, written in Arabic (and sometimes Hebrew) script, and showing the persistence of a spoken Spanish Romance among Christian dhimmis.

+The Mozarabs; Christian communities that remained in al-Andalus after the Islamic conquest, formed one of the most significant non-Muslim populations in the region, with major centers in Córdoba, Seville, and Toledo.
+They comprised both an upper class of prominent Christian notables and a larger lower class that, following the conquest, gained new economic rights, including the ability to cultivate land in exchange for a modest share of its produce owed to the state.
+Over time, the Mozarabs adopted Arabic language and culture, excelled in Arabic literary forms, and played a crucial role throughout the Umayyad period, during which the Umayyads relied on them for administering economic affairs, organizing state structures, and contributing to scholarly activity.
+Christians in al-Andalus were particularly distinguished in the sciences, medicine, and astronomy, while the broader Christian populace engaged primarily in agriculture, livestock raising, and fishing.